-We remember being in elementary school, when a guest speaker scientist came in.
+One day, a guest speaker came into our elementary school.
 He taught us about microns, or micrometers: what you get if you divide a meter into a million parts (or a millimeter into a thousand parts, whatever floats your boat).

 Then he asked if anyone had questions, and of course we had one.
 Is there anything smaller than a micrometer, we asked.
 The guest looked at the teacher, shook his head (one of THOSE), and proceed to tell us about nanometers (a micron divided into a thousand).